-Actuarial assumptions used in the June 30, 2020 valuation were based on the results of actuarial experience studies.
+Actuarial assumptions used in the June 30, 2021 valuation were based on the results of actuarial experience studies.
 The most recent four-year experience study in the General Employees Plan was completed in 2019.
 The assumption changes were adopted by the Board and become effective with the July 1, 2020 actuarial valuation.
-The most recent four-year experience study for the Police and Fire Plan was completed in 2020.
-The recommended assumptions for that plan were adopted by the Board and will be effective with the July 1, 2021 actuarial valuations if approved by the Legislature.